2023 Best Value Special Education Bachelor's Degree Schools in the New England Region

 Full Special Education at Southern New Hampshire University Report

 Southern Connecticut State University did quite well in this year’s ranking of the best places for special education students to get a bachelor’s degree.
 It came in at #6 on the list.
-SCSU is a medium-sized public school located in the medium-sized city of New Haven.
+SCSU is a medium-sized public school located in the city of New Haven.

 SCSU undergraduate students pay an average of $25,286 in tuition and fees each year.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $174.

-University of Maine at Farmington did quite well in this year’s ranking of the best places for special education students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Farmington, UMaine Farmington is a public school with a small student population.
+University of Maine at Farmington ranked #7 on this year’s Best Value Special Education Bachelor’s Degree Schools in the New England Region list.
+Located in the remote town of Farmington, UMaine Farmington is a public school with a small student population.

-Salve Regina University came in at #8 in this year’s edition of the Best Value Special Education Bachelor’s Degree Schools in the New England Region ranking.
-Salve Regina is a small private not-for-profit school located in the large suburb of Newport.
+Salve Regina University did quite well in this year’s ranking of the best places for special education students to get a bachelor’s degree.
+It came in at #8 on the list.
+Salve Regina is a small private not-for-profit school located in the suburb of Newport.

 Salve Regina undergraduate students pay an average of $44,200 in tuition and fees each year.